Pakistan and Australia October – November 2025

 View of polo match site from 3000m above it !

 Back down after to hotel.
-Marie manages to avoid a chicken but tumble off.
+Marie manages to avoid a chicken but tumbles off.
 No damage to bike or her or the chicken it seems.
 She was at the back so we did not see…

 Freezing cold room…no heating!!